Investors celebrate Biden winning U.S. presidency

 However, there are lingering risks to asset prices in the days and weeks ahead.

 Republicans have already filed several lawsuits over ballot counting and Trump said his campaign will file more.
-The litigation could drag out election proceedings, which are also likely to face run-off contests in Georgia.
+The litigation could drag out election proceedings.

+Investor focus also now turns to the Senate, which remains undecided ahead of two runoff elections in Georgia on Jan.
+5. The significance of those races, which could potentially end up with the Democrats controlling all three of the White House, Senate and House of Representatives, means January is "the new November" in terms of election volatility risk, Michael Purves, founder and CEO of Tallbacken Capital, said in a note to clients.
+Purves said that was evident when looking at contracts for the stockmarket's fear gauge, the VIX .VIX, stretching out into the months ahead.

 Beyond those battles, investors have been worried about the people Biden might appoint to his Cabinet.
 Some of those officials would be negotiating with Congress about a relief package and have extensive powers to craft Wall Street rules.